Installation#

 into the openbiosim

 environment.
-The option -c openbiosim
+The option -c conda-forge

-tells mamba
+tells conda

 to install sire